-Rules Governing the IHSA 2013-2014 Boys State Tennis Tournament
+Rules Governing the IHSA 2014-2015 Boys State Tennis Tournament

 - 1. The 12 Point Tie Breaker system will be used throughout the tournament. - 2.
 A minimum of 20 minutes rest will be granted to each competitor between each match.
 Exceptions may be made at the discretion of the site director. - 3.
 Only players playing a scheduled match are permitted on the tournament courts. - 4.
 In the event of injury, the player must be able to play within 15 minutes or the opponent may win by default. - 5.
 All the nets at all the schools are regulation height.
 Competitors are prohibited from changing the nets. - 6.
-Eligible member school tennis coaches shall be permitted to talk with their player(s) - a. for a maximum of 90 seconds after all odd numbered games. - b. for a maximum of 90 seconds after the first set. - c. for a maximum of 10 minutes between the second and third sets.
+Eligible member school tennis coaches shall be permitted to talk with their player(s) - a. for a maximum of 90 seconds after all odd numbered games. - b. for a maximum of 90 seconds after the first set. - c. for a maximum of 10 minutes between the second and third sets. - d) for a maximum of 90 seconds prior to the beginning of a tie breaker and when players switch sides during the tie breaker.